TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 ## Aug 27

 Key learnings:
-- Can use 64 workers no problem for SGLang on Qwen.
+- Can use 64 workers no problem for SGLang on Qwen with L4.
 Means we could do around 150 attempts in 5 hours.
 - Possibly can do 16, maybe even 32 attempts in 5 hours on OSS.
 Probably 8 workers is ok, but not tested just yet.

 ### Inspect vllm metrics